Should I neuter my dog? Pros and cons of spaying the dogs

 Conclusions

-Spaying a dog does make life easier and can prolong your pet’s life.
-But also this procedure can have negative health consequences.
+Spaying a dog makes life easier and can prolong your pet’s life.
+But this procedure can also have negative health consequences.
 So take your choice seriously.

-If you’re willing to face all the aspects of life with an unspayed dog, that’s your choice.
-After all, who knows better what is best for your dog than you?
-I believe that everyone is entitled to choose and one should respect the opinions of others.
+If you’re willing to face all the aspects of living with an unspayed dog, that’s your decision.
+After all, who knows what’s best for your dog better than you?
+I believe that everyone has the right to decide for themselves and that you should respect the opinions of others.

-Write in the comments your opinion on the subject.
+Write us your opinion on this topic in the comments.
 And tell us about your experiences.